Treatment can reduce or prevent

 treated, additional or other antiepileptic medicines may be tried.

-In addition to medicines, other treatments may be added
+In addition to medicines, other treatments, such as special diets and surgery, may be added

 Surgery is not used just as a last resort to treat